IDEO-coLAB/Parker/README.md

-# Bernard Correlation website.
+# Parker Demo website.
-Demo showing the second ever living document that pulls from nodes that pull from sources across the internet to create a guardian spirit for the elderly by pulling all sorts of information.
+Demo showing the third ever living document that pulls from nodes that pull from sources across the internet to create a real time long term auditor for people's home.

 To run it first clone this repo.